immanuelhume/gmm/README.txt

     var x float = 42
     var y int   = 42.0

-Note: the parser is not very sophisticated, and certain one-liners are invalid.
+The parser is not very sophisticated, and certain one-liners are invalid.
 This is a purely cosmetic issue and does not affect runtime.
 These, although valid in actual Go, will not parse here:

     func main() { dbg("hello world") }